WLEE (1480 AM): End of operations

 On December 29, 1988, Gilcom announced it would shut the station down on December 31 of that year and surrender the license to the FCC.
 While the station had not made money for a decade, the proximate cause was the failure of a plan to improve WLEE's nighttime broadcast facility.
 In 1984, Gilcom sold half of the transmitter site property to be developed into a new Courtyard by Marriott hotel.
 The hotel property occupied land on which two of the four towers in the array sat.
 Studios were moved to a site on Deep Rock Road.
 In late 1985, Gilcom had filed to build two new towers at 6200 West Broad Street, but it was forced to redo the plan for a three-tower array.
 The three-tower radiation pattern only covered 70 percent of the area, prompting the commission to withhold approval.
 The delay in obtaining FCC approval for a construction permit caused a potential buyer to walk away from the station, and even though the permit came in November 1988, it was too late to save the station.

 Because WBBL was dependent on WLEE's facilities to broadcast, Grace Covenant found itself in the position of holding a license without a transmission facility.
-For the first two Sundays of 1989, WBBL turned on WLEE's transmitter two more times to air services; it then began to rent time from WTVR (1380 AM) and other stations.
+For the first two Sundays of 1989, WBBL turned on WLEE's transmitter two more times to air services; it then began to rent time from WTVR (the former WMBG) and other stations.
 WBBL never returned to the air and was deleted on March 14, 1994, marking the definitive end of the oldest station in Richmond and the second-oldest in Virginia.